Colloquium: Spin-orbit effects in superconducting hybrid structures: Experimental techniques

 \subsection{Magnetization dynamics}

-An injected normal state current from a thin film F into an S in S/F structures can introduce a nonequilibrium quasiparticle spin accumulation in which charge and spin have different relaxation rates.
-Due to the longer spin relaxation time in the superconducting state~\cite{Parkin_2010_NM}, a spin imbalance can be generated without a charge imbalance~\cite{Charis_2013_N.Phys,Hubler_12}.
-Alternatively, under specific conditions it may be possible to create a superconducting spin current in the S layer mediated via triplet pairs~\cite{Jeon:2019}.
-This experiment involved spin pumping from a layer of Ni$_{80}$Fe$_{20}$ (Py) in a Pt/Nb/Py/Nb/Pt structure.
+An injected normal state current from a thin film F into an S in S/F structures can introduce a nonequilibrium quasiparticle spin accumulation with relaxation lengths much larger than in normal metals~\cite{Parkin_2010_NM}, differing also from the charge relaxation length~\cite{Charis_2013_N.Phys,Hubler_12}.
+This has been explained by the Zeeman splitting of the quasiparticle bands, combined with an energy imbalance~\cite{Silaev2015:PRL,Bergeret2018:RMP,Bobkova2015:JETP}.
+Alternatively, following the original experiment on spin dynamics of ferromagnets in proximity to superconductors \cite{Bell_2007_PRL}, it may be possible to create a superconducting spin current in the S layer mediated via triplet pairs~\cite{Jeon:2019}.
+This experiment involved spin pumping from a layer of NiFe (permalloy, Py) in a Pt/Nb/Py/Nb/Pt structure.
 Here, the effective Gilbert damping, $\alpha$, which is proportional to the spin-current density, of the precessing {\bf M} of Py increased below $T_c$, indicating an enhancement of the spin current above the normal state which is different from the spin pumping via the Andreev bound states~\cite{Yao_2021_spinpumping}.